-- How to self-adapt at run-time the deployment?
+- How to self-adapt at run-time the application deployment?

 - DSP applications are:

 - long-running

 - subject to varying workloads

-- with computational requirements unknown a-priori

 - Which main mechanisms do we need for run-time adaptation? - Migration: move operators from one node to another - Elastic scaling: change parallelism at application and/or infrastructure level